LeNPaul/Lagrange/_posts/2016-07-28-Welcome-to-Lagrange.md

   creditlink: ""
 ---

 Lagrange is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused blogging platform.
+The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.

+Below you can find everything you need to get started.

 ### How to set up